In this article, we cover the three most common problems preventing your log splitter's electric start engine from starting and how to resolve them.

 Reason #3: Reversed Wiring

-The most common mistake when connecting a battery to the electric start panel on an engine for the first time is connecting it backwards.
+The most common mistake when connecting a battery to the electric start panel on an engine for the first time is connecting it backward.
 It can be tricky to know you did this because the panel will get power and will turn your engine over - it will actually just turn it backward!

 Don't worry, we all do things like this.
 Fortunately, this issue is quick and easy to diagnose and fix.